N/A

 And sometimes, a higher DSO is necessary when extending trade credit to customers to gain more business.

 To improve DSO, companies can extend terms to buyers, speed up accounts receivable processes, offer incentives, provide multiple payment options, and implement automation or outsourcing.
+Implementing payment automation can significantly reduce DSO by streamlining accounts receivable processes and ensuring timely payments, which is crucial for maintaining healthy cash flow.

 Besides DSO, other financial metrics like gross margins, operating margins, net profit margins, and cash conversion cycle (CCC) can also help assess a company’s financial health.